helm/charts/stable/concourse/README.md

 ### Restarting workers

 If a worker isn't taking on work, you can restart the worker with `kubectl delete pod`.
-This will initiate a graceful shutdown by "retiring" the worker, with some waiting time before the worker starts up again to ensure concourse doesn't try looking for old volumes on the new worker.
-The values `worker.postStopDelaySeconds` and `worker.terminationGracePeriodSeconds` can be used to tune this.
+This will initiate a graceful shutdown by "retiring" the worker, to ensure Concourse doesn't try looking for old volumes on the new worker.
+The value`worker.terminationGracePeriodSeconds` can be used to provide an upper limit on graceful shutdown time before forcefully terminating the container.

 ### Worker Liveness Probe